My Workshop - The Barn

-As a hyper-realistic wood carver, there really couldn’t be a more perfect environment in which to create.
+As a wood carver, there really couldn’t be a more perfect environment in which to create.
 My Workshop sits in a 100 yr old Barn, right off the Historic Square in Downtown McKinney, TX.

 Our property dates back to the Republic of Texas, where 3,129 acres were granted as a “land Patent” to William Davis as recognition for his participation in the battle for Texas’ independence in 1841.
 Brothers James and William Rhea, local mill owners, purchased part of this land (Block 49) in 1894 and subdivided it into four lots, known as the ‘W.A.
 Rhea Addition’.
 Our property at 516 W. Hunt St occupies Lot 3 of this subdivision.

 In 1894 W.H.
 Simms purchased Lot 3 for $800.
 He was working as a Wells-Fargo Express Agent and City Treasurer when he built a wood frame house and a barn on this property around 1900.
 Then, in 1906, Simms sold the property to William Ticknor who worked as a pump engineer and joined a new company called The Texas Company, which later became Texaco.

 In 1909, Ticknor was relocated and sold the home to George Wilson for $3,000.
 Wilson was a stockman, farmer and gin operator, a member of one of Collin County’s most influential pioneer families.